IPMI-ICNS-UKE/NET_CUP/README.md

 ## About The Project

-This repository contains the code for the publication titled "Metastatic neuroendocrine tumors with unknown site of the primary: a machine-learning based approach to a complex scenario".
+This repository contains the code for the publication titled "A new, machine learning-based approach to metastatic neuroendocrine tumors of unknown origin".

 ## Installation